thomasem/docker-znc/README.md

 $ docker pull tmaddox/znc:1.0
 ```

-Once, Docker is done pulling the image, just stop your existing service and run the container; it should be very quick.
+Once, Docker is done pulling the image, just stop your existing service and then run the `znc-server` container.
 This will allow us to use the same port as before, without Docker erroring out trying to use a port that's already in-use.

 ```
 $ service znc stop; docker run -d --name znc-server --volumes-from=znc-conf -p 6697:6697 tmaddox/znc:1.0